Table of Contents

 The Impact of Stereotypes on Health Care of Patients

 The community members still face stereotypes in the healthcare system.
 In particular, I observed negative stereotyping toward Latino patients.
 During my visits to the hospital, I noticed that some nurses and physicians treat Latino people worse than they treat whites.
 They do not say anything rude to patients, but it is possible to feel some sort of disrespect.
-Their behavior and manner of speaking demonstrate that healthcare professionals think that Latino patients deserve less respect due to their race, evel of education, and income rate.
+Their behavior and manner of speaking demonstrate that healthcare professionals think that Latino patients deserve less respect due to thir race, level of education, and income rate.

 The disrespectful attitude of healthcare professionals towards Latino patients that I observed had negative effects on the provision of health care services to the patients.
 First, the patients felt uncomfortable during their interactions with the healthcare professionals.
 Latinos could not trust their nurses and doctors, so they decided to ignore some of their recommendations.
 For example, the patients did not believe the doctors that doing sports could help them address their heart disease.
 Second, the Latino patients felt depressed due to experiencing racial stereotypes.
 These people worked hard to integrate in the American society: they studied the English language, built professional careers, and learnt American traditions.
 Therefore, they felt disappointed due to the negative attitudes of healthcare professionals.
 Latino patients could not understand why they were treated differently than white citizens.
 For them, it seemed like a punishment for the deeds they did not commit.
 Finally, their recovery from illnesses was slower than usual due to the abovementioned causes.